setrf/hotorslop/README.md

 - **Real photography**: [lmms-lab/COCO-Caption2017](https://huggingface.co/datasets/lmms-lab/COCO-Caption2017) — CC BY 4.0

 The Info modal reiterates the licenses and links to both dataset cards.
 Imagery is used strictly for demonstration/testing and not redistributed.

+All dataset requests originate from the client using the Hugging Face datasets server.
+Cached pools in `services/openfake.ts` minimise repeat downloads over a session and keep the backend isolated from third-party traffic.

 ## Future Improvements